Sodium trimetaphosphate

+gypsum plaster boards (US Pat.
+03/0154888) and as a setting retarder for gypsum plaster.

 Although drawn with a particular resonance structure, the trianion has high symmetry.

 Synthesis and reactions

 Trisodium trimetaphosphate is produced industrially by heating sodium dihydrogen phosphate to 550 °C, a method first developed in 1955:

 The trimetaphosphate dissolves in water and is precipitated by the addition of sodium chloride (common ion effect), affording the hexahydrate.
 STMP can also prepared by heating samples of sodium polyphosphate, or by a thermal reaction of orthophosphoric acid and sodium chloride at 600°C.

 Hydrolysis of the ring leads to the acyclic sodium triphosphate: